Schlap/Github-Profiles/README.md

 Learning aims:

-Get comfortable using template systems and retrieving information from external API's.
+Get comfortable using templating systems and retrieving information from external APIs.